Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

 ComponentManagers
 -----------------

-`ComponentManagers` are designed to be created by the Reactor Designer.
+:py:class:`ComponentManagers` are designed to be created by the :ref:`Reactor Designer <how to use>`.
-The aim is to make it easier to access logically associated properties of a `Component` that may not be directly connected to the physical object.
+The aim is to make it easier to access logically associated properties of a :py:class:`Component` that may not be directly connected to the physical object.
 It also can contain helper methods to ease access of specific sections of geometry, for instance the separatrix of a plasma.